Nico Emmer | | Conversion Design | 0 comments

 Here’s How to Start A/B Testing Your Website

-3 min read ✭ We’re sharing tips on how to get started A/B testing your website!
+3 min to read ✭ We’re sharing tips on how to start A/B testing your website!
 Learn what tools you can utilize to increase your efficiency and effectiveness with A/B testing.

 What Is A/B Testing?

 A/B testing is also commonly known as split testing.
 It refers to testing two different versions of something by sending out both, version A and version B. Then, you look at which one performs better.

 For example, you can take a page of your website and make two variations of it.
 From there, you send fifty percent of your audience one variation and the other half the second variation.
 This way, you can see which one of those pages is performing better.
 Conducting A/B tests is important because you cannot improve what you are not measuring.
 By looking at which variation is more relevant to your audience, you can further ensure that your content continues to stick.
 You could be leaving behind thousands of conversions by simply not testing and therefore not knowing exactly what your audience responds to best.

 A/B Testing Tools: Optimizely and Clickfunnels